We surveyed over 555,000+ Instagram followers, asking them one question…

 48. Ambergris Caye, Belize

-Ambergris Caye is Belize’s largest island, located in the northeast of the mainland.
+Ambergris Caye is Belize’s largest island, located northeast of the mainland.
 The island has beautiful beaches, as well as a variety of water sports and excursions.
 It’s well known for its access to the Hol Chan Marine Reserve, the second-largest barrier reef in the world.

 47. Rarotonga, Cook Islands

 The largest of the Cook Islands, Rarotonga, is a beautiful tropical destination for your bucketlist.
 Surrounding the island is a 20-mile round-the-island road, making transportation simple.
 Visit Rarotonga to go to beaches, enjoy the water, go scuba diving, and more.

 Magnetic Island is located about 5 miles off the northeastern coast of Australia in Queensland.
 Its accessibility to mainland Australia makes it the perfect destination for a short beach trip.
 It’s a serene place known for its incredible tropical landscape.

 The Perhentian Islands are a group of islands located off the coast of Malaysia.
 Though they aren’t as popular as the main tourist destinations in Malaysia, they have a good mixture of activities and relaxation.
 You can snorkel, sunbathe, or visit one of the many coral reefs.

 A district of The Bahamas, Exuma is a group of over 365 islands, also known as cays.
 Great Exuma and Little Exuma, two of the main destinations, are known for the quiet beach time they provide, while The Exuma Cays are known for luxury.
 Whichever cays you choose, you’ll be on a beautiful island enjoying the sun.

 43. Culebra, Puerto Rico